-In the far northern reaches of the state, McCarthy Beach State Park stands out as one of Minnesota’s most lovely and enjoyable state parks.
-Set on the banks of the Sturgeon Lake chain - five lakes that are interconnected, McCarthy Beach boasts stunning scenery.
-Loons sing at dawn and dusk, and in the winter, the Northern Lights put on a magical show.
-Called “Minnesota’s best beach”, it offers a long, soft-sand beach lined with regal Red Pine opening up onto crystal clear, warm water - perfect for swimming and boating.
+Often regarded as Minnesota’s best beach, McCarthy Beach State Park offers a long soft-sand beach lined with regal red pine opening up onto crystal clear warm water, which is perfect for swimming and boating.
 Clean and modern changing rooms and bathrooms are conveniently set right next to the beach, and a boat ramp allows easy access to the water without interfering with swimmers.
-Highly accessible, the beach has gentle ramps leading into the water, making it perfect for visitors with all range of abilities.
-If Side Lake doesn’t suit you, easily hop over to Little Sturgeon or one of the other five lakes set within the park.
+Highly accessible, the beach has gentle ramps leading into the water, making it perfect for visitors with all ranges of abilities.

 RV Rentals in Mccarthy Beach State Park